A BRIEF HISTORY OF LICHFIELD

 In the year 669 the Bishop of Mercia (roughly the Midlands of England) chose to make his seat at Lichfield.
-After his death the Bishop was canonised (declared a saint) and his remains were kept in Lichfield.
+After his death the Bishop was canonized (declared a saint) and his remains were kept in Lichfield.
 Many pilgrims came to see them.
-(In those days many people went on long journeys called pilgrimages to visit things like the shrines of saints).
+(In those days many people went on long journeys, which were called pilgrimages to visit things like the shrines of saints).
 However in 1075 the reigning bishop moved his seat to Chester.

 LICHFIELD IN THE MIDDLE AGES

-Lichfield did not have stone walls but it did have a ditch and an earth embankment probably with a wooden stockade on top.
-By the 13th century little 'suburbs' had grown up outside the ditch.
+Medieval Lichfield did not have stone walls but it did have a ditch and an earth embankment probably with a wooden stockade on top.
+By the 13th century, little 'suburbs' had grown up outside the ditch.